5 Charts About Public Opinion on the Affordable Care Act and the Supreme Court

 Public opinion of the Affordable Care Act (ACA) has been largely divided along partisan lines since the law was passed in 2010.
 Following Republican efforts to repeal the ACA in the summer of 2017, KFF Health Tracking Polls found a slight uptick in overall favorability towards the law, and since then a somewhat larger share has held a favorable than an unfavorable view.
-The most recent KFF Tracking Poll conducted in October 2020 found over half of the public (55%) now hold a favorable opinion of the ACA while about four in ten (39%) hold a negative opinion of the law.
-Across partisans, over eight in ten Democrats (85%) have a favorable view of the ACA compared to about six in ten independents (59%) and a much smaller share of Republicans (18%).
+The most recent KFF Tracking Poll conducted in December 2020 found about half of the public (53%) hold a favorable opinion of the ACA while about one-third (34%) hold a negative opinion of the law.
+Across partisans, over eight in ten Democrats (86%) have a favorable view of the ACA compared to half of independents (50%) and a much smaller share of Republicans (20%).
 Explore more demographic breakdowns using our ACA interactive.

 #2: Partisans Are Split On The Supreme Court Overturning The ACA